Kafka#

 Warning

-Setting any consumer as synchronous causes that consumer to continually Sync the ingest pipeline.
+Setting any consumer as synchronous causes that consumer to continually sync the ingest pipeline.
 It will have significant performance implications for ALL consumers.

 Note